collinBlessing/EmisChrone/README.md

 ## Contributing

-Contributions to the EMIS Chrone Django project are welcome!
+Contributions to the EMIS clone Django project are welcome!
 To contribute:

 1. Fork the repository to your GitHub account.